-Pressure mounts on Evers to delay Wisconsin spring election
+Evers considering making spring election mail-only

-Civil rights and voting rights groups planned a conference call with reporters on Monday morning to demand that Evers issue an emergency order delaying the April 7 election.
-The groups include the League of Women Voters, the Milwaukee branch of the National Association for the Advancement of Colored People, and the immigrant rights group Voces de la Frontera.

-The call came a day after Milwaukee closed its three early in-person voting sites out of fear that workers could be exposed to the virus and nearly 225 local officials sent Evers a letter warning him that the state wasn't doing enough to keep early in-person voters and poll workers safe.
+MADISON, Wis. — Gov. Tony Evers said Monday that he's considering allowing people to vote in Wisconsin's spring election only by mail in order to protect voters and poll workers from the coronavirus.

-The election includes the presidential primary, a state Supreme Court race and hundreds of local contests.
-A number of states have postponed their presidential primaries because of the coronavirus crisis, but Evers has resisted calls to delay Wisconsin's election, saying democracy must go on and people should vote by mail-in absentee ballot.
+The April 7 election includes the state's presidential primary, a state Supreme Court race and hundreds of races for local office.
+Several states have postponed their presidential primaries to prevent people from congregating at the polls and spreading the virus, but Evers has thus far insisted that Wisconsin's take place as scheduled and has been urging people to vote by mailing in absentee ballots to avoid the polls.

+Evers told reporters during a conference call on efforts to control the virus that he still wants all eligible voters to cast absentee ballots.
+Later in the call, he was asked if he would consider restricting voting to mail-in absentee ballot only.
+He said his administration was "evaluating" that option but that "the message is still stay at home (and) vote by mail."

+State elections officials have warned Evers' administration that holding a traditional election on April 7 would be fraught with problems ranging from poll workers refusing to show up to a lack of hand sanitizer at the polls.
+On Monday, the state elections commission put out a call seeking people to replace older poll workers.

 Evers' attorney, Ryan Nilsestuen, wrote a letter to Wisconsin Elections Commission Administrator Meagan Wolfe on Friday saying the Department of Administration was working to find more envelopes for absentee ballots.
 He also said officials were trying to find hand sanitizer for poll workers and were coordinating with volunteer organizations to recruit people to replace poll workers who fall ill or don't show up.

-Nearly 400 people had tested positive for the virus in Wisconsin as of Sunday.
-Four people have died.
+As of Monday afternoon, 416 people had tested positive for the virus in Wisconsin.
+Five people have died.

-Evers on Monday morning ordered the closure of all non-essential businesses beginning Tuesday.
-He previously ordered the closure of the state's schools and several types of businesses, including bars, restaurants and hair salons.
-He also has limited gatherings to fewer than 10 people.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.